Patriarchal Church of St George

 Patriarchal Church of St George information

-Dating from 1836, this church is part of the Greek Patriarchate, a compound of buildings nestled behind the historic sea walls fronting the Golden Horn.
-Inside are artefacts including Byzantine mosaics, religious relics and a wood-and-inlay patriarchal throne.
+Dating from 1836, this church is part of the Greek Patriarchate compound.
+Inside the church are artefacts including Byzantine mosaics, religious relics and a wood-and-inlay patriarchal throne.
 The most eye-catching feature is an ornately carved wooden iconostasis (screen of icons) that was restored and lavishly gilded in 1994.

 The patriarchal throne is in the middle of the nave.
 Made of walnut inlaid with ivory, mother-of-pearl and coloured wood, it is thought to date from the last years of Byzantium.